 UMD: A Globally Connected University

-UMD-Summer: Ireland: International Approaches to Drama for Learning (EDCI)
+UMD-Summer: Ireland: International Perspectives on Drama and Learning (TLPL)

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-This program is open to UMD graduate students, visiting graduate students, and educators.
+This program is open to UMD and non-UMD seniors, graduate students, visiting graduate students, educators, and teaching artists.

 An interview is required as part of the application process.

-After you commit to the program, Education Abroad will enroll you in the following courses for a total of four (4) UMD credits:
+After you commit to the program, Education Abroad will enroll you in the following courses for a total of five (5) UMD credits:

 The courses you complete during this program will count as resident credit.